 Once you hit the reserve the going gets tougher, this is what you saved energy for.
-The climb to Baviaans Back at 115 kilometres in could be a shock to the system, but the Fangs at 130 kilometres certainly will be.
+The climb to Baviaans Back at 115 kilometers in could be a shock to the system, but the Fangs at 130 kilometers certainly will be.
 Just after the second Fang the Mother of All Climbs starts (Check it out on Strava), save energy for it.
-The main part of the climb is about 5 kilometres long and averages just below double figures in gradient, but be warned there are sections which ramp up briefly to over 20% and longer drags at over 10%.
+The main part of the climb is about 5 kilometers long and averages just below double figures in gradient, but be warned there are sections which ramp up briefly to over 20% and longer drags at over 10%.
 The surface of MAC is better than ever this year though, with Eastern Cape Parks having laid concrete strips up the climb; just don’t drop off the concrete onto the old eroded jeep track surface.

 The Big Dipper

 At Bergplaas you’ll reach the all-important checkpoint 4.
 It’s here that most riders aim to be before it gets dark.
-Remember Bergplaas is located off the main road, so hang a left to the check point about 3 kilometres after the King and Queen of the Mountain hot spot.
+Remember Bergplaas is located off the main road, so hang a left to the check point about 3 kilometers after the King and Queen of the Mountain hot spot.
 Descending the Big Dipper at night can be daunting, but if you have an Extreme Lights Ultimate + or Endurance + light you’ll be thankful for their wide beams which cast light through the corners as well at a focal point straight ahead.

 Beyond the Baviaanskloof

 Once out of the nature reserve the road surfaces improve once more, but by now you’ll probably be too tired to notice the difference.
-This is where your mental strength and team work will really come to the fore.
+This is where your mental strength and teamwork will really come to the fore.
 Prepare to suffer here and promise yourself now that you won’t quit.
 Once over the Neverender at 195 kilometers, the major battles are won.